 Cold calling

 Cold calling IT decision-makers has some of the lowest conversion rates in B2B.
-CTOs and IT directors screen calls aggressively.
-Most IT consultants hate doing it.
-The ones who force themselves to do it burn out within weeks.
-At 2-3% connect rates and sub-1% meeting rates, the math requires hundreds of dials for a single conversation.
+CTOs and IT directors screen calls aggressively, the math requires hundreds of dials for a single conversation, and most consultants who force themselves to do it burn out within weeks.

 What is signal-based prospecting?

 The difference is timing.
-Cold outreach sends the same message to 1,000 companies hoping some of them happen to need IT help.
-Signal-based outreach sends a specific, trigger-referenced message to 100 companies that are showing signs of needing IT help this month.
+Cold outreach sends the same message to a thousand companies hoping some happen to need IT help.
+Signal-based outreach sends a specific, trigger-referenced message to a hundred companies that are showing signs of needing IT help this month.

 | Metric | Cold Outreach | Signal-Based Outreach |